• Skip to primary navigation

 About me

 I advise organizations — big and small, nonprofit and for-profit — on how to navigate the intersection of health and technology.
 One focus for both my advisory work and research is the power of connection among patients, survivors, and caregivers, which is captured in this 10-minute video I produced with Reframe Health.
-I am writing a book for MIT Press (expected to be published in 2024) about the innovation pipeline that has been built and fed by peer health communities.
+My book, Rebel Health, was released in 2024 by MIT Press.

 From 2015-2017, I served as the Chief Technology Officer of the U.S. Department of Health and Human Services (HHS).
 As CTO, I created opportunities for entrepreneurship and innovation across the Department’s 27 divisions and 80,000+ employees, helping HHS harness the power of data and technology to improve the health and welfare of the nation.
 (This Washington Post article captures the essence of my role at HHS, as does this Wall Street Journal article.)